missionwired/als_lightbox/README.md

 [Live demo.](https://annelewisllc.s3.amazonaws.com/lightbox/src/index.html)

+## Local development

+1. In order to develop on and test changes to this repo locally, you will need to have `php` installed.
+To check if you have php installed already, run `php -v` in your terminal - this should either throw an error, or give you a version number.
+If you get an error, please install php for mac through brew.
+I followed the top comment in [this thread](https://stackoverflow.com/questions/69786222/zsh-command-not-found-php).

+2. Once you have php installed, go into `index.html` and `index_data.html` and switch the scripts that the files are using from the deployment script to the local development script.
+The only difference here is that we will not use the minified version of the `js` files, this will make development faster.

+3. We will also need to go into `js/als_lightbox.js` and `js/als_lightbox_v2.2.js` and switch the `alsLightbox.config.paths` to the object for local development.
+IMPORTANT!
+Do not deploy changes for this repo without changing this back!
+There are live lightboxes using this code, and we don't want to break them.

+4. Once all of this is done, you can run `php -S localhost:8080` to start a local php server.
+Navigate to `localhost:8080/index.html` to see the demo page and any changes you make will be reflected here after a refresh.

+5. Once you are happy with your changes, you will want to have someone test them.
+You can create a staging minification using the code below under Minification.

+6. Deploy the changes to AWS using the command in `deploy.sh`.
+These files can now be referenced in the `als_lightbox_content` repo for testing.

+7. Repeat steps 5 and 6 but use the minification step to overwrite the production minification files that already exist for the version you are updating (`als_lightbox.min.js` and `als_lightbox_shp.min.js`)

 ## Minification

 You can minify your javascript with the following script from the `/js/` directory.
 (Note, you need UglifyJS installed.
 You can install globally with `npm install uglify-js -g`)

+`uglifyjs PATH_TO_FILE_TO_MINIFY -o min/MINIFIED_FILE_NAME.min.js -c -m --source-map "root='../',url='MINIFIED_FILE_NAME.min.js.map'"`

+For example, to minify the `als_lightbox.js` file to a staging version, the script would look like this:
+`uglifyjs ./als_lightbox.js -o min/als_lightbox_staging.min.js -c -m --source-map "root='../',url='als_lightbox_staging.min.js.map'"`

+To deploy that same file to production after testing/approval, we will overwrite the current minified version with this:
 `uglifyjs ./als_lightbox.js -o min/als_lightbox.min.js -c -m --source-map "root='../',url='als_lightbox.min.js.map'"`

 ## Implementation